Interstate 15 in Utah: History

 In 2004, UDOT finally renumbered the mile markers along I-15 north of Nephi.
 (When I-15 was originally built, there were several large gaps along the route, including south of Nephi.
 In addition, the original plans for I-15 were to run along the west side of Nephi, instead of the final alignment along the city's east side.
 Mileage along the unconstructed sections was estimated.
 After the entire length of the freeway was completed, there was a discrepancy of an extra 3 mi along all sections north of Nephi.
 UDOT had been aware of the problem for many years but delayed corrective action for the issue.)
 The following year, in 2005, UDOT renumbered the exits to correspond to the corrected mile markers.
 The result was exit numbers north of Nephi were reduced by three.

-In January 2009, the speed limit on two sections of I-15 together totaling 34 miles was raised to 80 mph as a "test", making Utah the second state to currently have speed limits greater than 75 mph.
+In January 2009, the speed limit on two sections of I-15 together totaling 34 miles was raised to 80 mph as a "test", making Utah the second state to have speed limits greater than 75 mph.
 In September 2013, with a few brief exceptions, the speed limit north of Leeds (other than the Wasatch Front, between Santaquin and Brigham City) was raised to 80 mph.

 In 2015, the UDOT raised the speed limit on the Wasatch Front urban stretch through Salt Lake City to 70 mph.
 Also, in 2016, the speed limit through the St. George metro area was raised to 70 mph.

 As of October 2016, the longest continuous high-occupancy-vehicle (HOV) facility in the U.S. is on I-15 in Utah, extending approximately 72.0 mi from Spanish Fork to Layton with a single HOV lane each direction for a total of 144.0 mi of HOV lanes.
 As of October 2022, an additional 10 miles in each direction was added extending the lanes from Spanish Fork to Riverdale for a total of 164 miles of HOV lanes.